 The Syncrude Pipeline is comprised of a mainline and related facilities and has a single receipt point, being the Syncrude Project.
-The Syncrude Pipeline is currently the sole transporter for the Syncrude Project.
+The Syncrude Pipeline is the sole transporter for the Syncrude Project and has transportation capacity of 389,000 bbls/d.